merll/docker-map/docs/guide/containers/yaml.rst

 If your YAML structure is not a file, but a stream, you can use :func:`~dockermap.map.yaml.load_map`.
 It takes a buffer as first argument; additional arguments are identical to ``load_map_file``.

-There are in total three ways to assign a name to a map, in the following order of priority:
+There are in total three ways to assign a name to a map during the import, in the following order of priority:

 1. The name passed as a keyword argument in :func:`~dockermap.map.yaml.load_map_file` or :func:`~dockermap.map.yaml.load_map`.